 Measuring Core Web Vitals

 The Core Web Vitals report has replaced the old speed report in Google Search Console.
-If you’re not already monitoring your core web vitals you will want to start paying close attention before Google’s update in May 2021.
+If you’re not already monitoring your core web vitals you will want to start paying close attention before Google’s update.

 Tracking your Core Vitals can be done through Google Search Console.
 The report breaks all of the pages on your website down into buckets that are labelled poor, in need of improvement, and good.
 This makes it easy for you to identify which pages need work, and which pages are working well.